 If a whole unit of Ukrainian separatists is carrying clean weapons, relatively unscathed, an capable of automatic fire, then it becomes unlikely that every member of that unit went out and bought themselves a brand new Kalashnikov-made weapon of military specification.
 The conclusion then becomes that these were supplied through an official channel

-With these points considered, it becomes clear that the analysis of weaponry has greater utility than simply knowing who is armed with what; it allows analysts to put together a greater strategic picture.
+With these points considered, it becomes clear that the infantry weapons recognition has greater utility than simply knowing who is armed with what; it allows analysts to put together a greater strategic picture.
 It tells us who is supplying who, who is where, and which people are important to which country.

 Image: TFB (link)